svilkata/computer_store/README.md

 * using MySQL
 * implemented Single Table inheritance for all the products
 * all tables interconnected one another relationally
-* userId is in our project in realoty always basketId  (userId === basketId in our project)
+* userId in our project is in reality always the  basketId  (userId === basketId in our project)
 * at the moment the arranged relational connection between BasketOrderEntity and UserEntity is that each user is able to have more than one basket, but in our project we use in reality only one single basket per user (maybe in the future we may need more than 1 basket per user)
+* Before the final order is confirmed, on a new page the customer enters also **delivery adddress**, **mobile number** and **notes** - this is a separate table client_orders_extra_info that is relationally connected with table orders and table users!
 * Special feature for basket and order - we have a circle of 4 tables interconnected relationally and we can approach in both directions for anything we may need
 ![img_1.png](img_1.png)

 ### Cloudinary
 * For uploading or for changing the picture of each product
+* Each uploaded photo deletes automatically the previous uploaded photo - operations both in Cloudinary (the photo there is deleted) and in table pictures PictureEntity (we update here the row with the newly created photo in Cloudinary public_id and url).

 ### Interceptors
-* report for http request from anonymous and authenticated user
+* Report for http request from anonymous users and authenticated users
 * I18N – change language - just a demo for the header part and some title/paragraphs of pages - from English to Bulgarian and vice versa
 * //ТODO  How many active users there are at the moment - we can display it on commons.html (NOOO!!! - how many people visited the website)